Europeans Face Travel Woes As Covid Reaches Olympic Village - UrduPoint

 And France had an upwelling of anger to deal with after the government announced that unvaccinated visitors from Britain and several other European countries must show a negative Covid test taken within the 24 hours of departure rather than 48 or 72 hours, as was the case previously.

-Tens of thousands of demonstrators gathered across France on Saturday to protest against the government's handling of the pandemic and continued restriction on everyday life.
+The interior ministry said almost 114,000 demonstrators gathered across France on Saturday to protest against the government's handling of the pandemic and continued restrictions on everyday life.

 "It's not that we think the Earth is flat, but we don't know the long-term effects of these vaccines cobbled together in a hurry," care assistant Rita, 39, said at a march in the city of Montpellier.